OpenDMA/opendma-spec/OpenDMA-Spec.md

 ## Section I: Object oriented OpenDMA model

 OpenDMA uses a strongly typed reflective object oriented data model with a class hierarchy.
-Section I.1 first defines a *simple object model* that has as less constraints as possible.
+Section I.1 first defines a *simple object model* that has as few constraints as possible.
 Section I.2 then adds the constraints and reflection needed by OpenDMA.

 ### Section I.1: Simple object model